Home > Log Home- Insect Damage

 Epoxy treatment will provide an all-around solution.
 For starters, no insect can survive immersion in epoxy!
 The most important point to this solution is that epoxies are by far the best way to restore strength to damaged wood.
 They are extremely strong, bond easily and strongly with the wood, and have an indefinite life.
 But you have to use the right epoxies…

-The photos (right) show a badly damaged piece of wood (two pieces, actually, but both from the same timber and both damaged) that were deteriorated by both termites and fungal rot.
-PHOTO A shows the piece after it has been flooded with CPES and then Layup & Laminating Epoxy Resin.
+The photos show a badly damaged piece of wood (two pieces, actually, but both from the same timber and both damaged) that were deteriorated by both termites and fungal rot.
+PHOTO A shows the piece after it has been flooded with clear penetrating epoxy sealer and then filled with epoxy resin.
 You can see a termite corpse near the outer nail.
-When the CPES was applied the termites rushed out and were encapsulated.
+When the clear penetrating epoxy sealer was applied the termites rushed out and were encapsulated.

-PHOTO B shows a cut section after it had been treated with CPES, but before it was flooded with Layup & Laminating Epoxy Resin.
-You can see that the termite tunnels are darkened by the penetrated CPES, but that the good wood remains unaffected.
-CPES only deeply penetrates deteriorated wood.
-The dark brown material is rotted wood and termite residue that has been penetrated and turned hard by the CPES.
+PHOTO B shows a cut section after it had been treated with clear penetrating epoxy sealer, but before it was flooded with epoxy resin.
+You can see that the termite tunnels are darkened by the penetrated clear penetrating epoxy sealer, but that the good wood remains unaffected.
+Clear penetrating epoxy sealer only deeply penetrates deteriorated wood.
+The dark brown material is rotted wood and termite residue that has been penetrated and turned hard by the clear penetrating epoxy sealer.

-PHOTO C shows a cut section after the termite tunnels were flooded with Layup & Laminating Epoxy Resin.
-They are now solid resin, bonded to the CPES, which is in turn bonded to the wood.
+PHOTO C shows a cut section (of photo A) after the termite tunnels were flooded with epoxy resin.
+They are now solid resin, bonded to the clear penetrating epoxy sealer, which is in turn bonded to the wood.
 This wood is strong.
 You could drive a spike with it.

 1) Dry the wood if it is damp.